 Boat/Kayak ramp may be used only by property owners and accompanied Guests.
 It is located on Marsh Haven Drive off of Cap’n Sams Road (turn at sign for Fire Station).

-The use of fireworks, firearms, pellet guns, bow and arrows, and slingshots is strictly prohibited.
+The use of fireworks, firearms, pellet guns, bow and arrows, and slingshots or any other weapon is strictly prohibited.

 Garbage & Recycling

 Outside garbage storage must be wildlife-proof.
 Garbage should be placed in covered containers only (not plastic bags or cartons).
 Trash is picked up at homes on Monday’s only (year round).

-Villa collection is on Monday (all year round) and Thursday (early April to early September).
+Villa garbage and recycling collection is on Monday (all year round) and Thursday (early April to early September).
 You do not need to roll the trash can to the end of the driveway.
 Waste management personnel will collect containers from the storage area.
 They must be easily accessible.

 Single home garbage collection is on Monday.
 Containers are to be put out no earlier than noon on Sunday and no later than 7:00 am on Monday.
 They must be removed from the street by Monday night.

-If you wish to dispose of garbage or recycling yourself, use depositories at SIPOA Maintenance Facility (on Seabrook Island Road between Old Drake and Royal Pine Drives).
+If you wish to dispose of garbage or recycling yourself, use depositories at SIPOA Maintenance Facility at 2902 Seabrook Island Road (between Old Drake and Royal Pine Drives).
 Do not leave ANY trash outside a bin or on the ground.
-The site is monitored 24/7 and fines will be issued.
+The site is monitored 24/7 and fines will be issued for violation.

 Charleston County has issued the following guidelines on what is recyclable and what is not.

 Do not put the following in your recycling bin: plastic bags or soft plastics, shredded paper, cartons, garden hoses, medical waste, construction waste, batteries (drop them off at the Lake House), clothing or textiles, light bulbs, electronic equipment/parts, food waste, styrofoam containers or packaging, plastic or bubble wrap.

 Radio, TV, and music volume should be low and not disturb neighbors.
-Loud noise that disturbs quiet enjoyment may be reported to Seabrook Island Security at 843-768-6641.
+Loud noise that disturbs quiet enjoyment may be reported to the Seabrook Island Gatehouse at 843-768-6641.